Sony Extra Bass Bluetooth Headphones for $24 - MDRXB650BT/B

 Please close this dialog and try and again

-That's the lowest price we could find by $31 and the best price we've seen.
+That's the best price we could find for a refurbished unit by a buck and the lowest price we've seen.
 Buy Now at eBay

 That's $9 under our November mention and is the lowest price we could find by $20.
 Buy Now at eBay